PaperMC/docs/docs/velocity/admin/reference/comparison.md

 ---
 slug: /comparisons-to-other-proxies
-description: A comparison of Velocity to the other proxy servers.
+description: A comparison of Velocity to other proxies.
 ---

 # Comparing With Other Proxies